stfc/dl_py2f/README.md

 :warning: The Fortran-to-Python method does **NOT** yet work with the Intel, Flang/Clang++, or NVIDIA compilers.[^a]

-[a]: Intel's proprietary .mod file format is unpublished and unsupported.
+[^a]: Intel's proprietary .mod file format is unpublished and unsupported.
 Support for Flang/Clang++ and NVIDIA compilers is yet to be implemented.

 ## Using and testing `DL_PY2F`